 Conservation Week events are organised across the country.
-These showcase the special species, features, and people involved with particular places; the historical and cultural information about the area; and the steps you can take to contribute towards conservation at the site or in your own backyard.
+These provide opportunities to join in, get active and show your love for our nature.
+They also showcase the special species, features, and people involved with particular places; the historical and cultural information about the area; and the steps you can take to contribute towards conservation at the site or back in in your own backyard.

 Other groups, businesses, councils and agencies are encouraged to join in with their own events and activities as part of Conservation Week.

 Download resources such as posters, and help us spread the word.